EngineersBox/VVSFS/report.md

 ### Unlink

-Supporiting unlinking of dentries requires consideration around the behaviour of evicting entries from data blocks and potentially data blocks themselves.
-In order to make this achievable, the unlink is split into two stages:
+Unlinking a dentry from a directory involves not only finding and deleting the dentry, but also potentially deleting the data block containing that dentry.
+Therefore, our implementation splits `unlink` into two stages:

-1. Find the dentry
+1. Finding the dentry
-2. Remove the dentry
+2. Removing the dentry

-Supporting find and remove operations is the `struct bufloc_t` implementation which stores block and dentry indices for ease of use.
-In addition to this, this structure also has provisions to allow for the retention of the buffer object and dentry object (dependently) to aid in reducing the need for re-indexing into buffers later (handled by flags `BL_PERSIST_BUFFER` and `BL_PERSIST_DENTRY`).
-These can also be resolved at a later time if necessary.
+To support find and remove operations, we created a helper datatype (called `struct bufloc_t`) which stores block and dentry indices for ease of use.
+In addition, this structure can optionally retain the buffer object and dentry object (depending on the flags `BL_PERSIST_BUFFER` and `BL_PERSIST_DENTRY`), to avoid having to re-index the buffers later on a subsequent write.
+These buffers can also be resolved at a later time if necessary.

-The method `vvsfs_find_dentry` is used to search through the data blocks and saturate a `bufloc_t` instance with the relevant information.
-This is then forwarded to the `vvsfs_delete_entry` method to perform the actual removal.
-Search operations is merely a linear traversal of the blocks bound to the `inode`, attempting to match the name and parent inode of a dentry to the target one.
+The method `vvsfs_find_dentry` is used to search through the directory's data blocks and populate a `bufloc_t` instance with the relevant information.
+Search operations merely involve a linear traversal of the blocks bound to the directory `inode`, attempting to match the name and parent inode of a dentry to the target one.

-Removing a dentry requires care to be taken around several cases for where the dentry is:
+The `bufloc_t` structure is then forwarded to the `vvsfs_delete_entry` method to perform the actual removal.
+Removing a dentry requires care to be taken in cases where the dentry is the:

  1. Last dentry in the last block
  2. Non-last dentry in last block
  3. Any position dentry in non-last block

 In the first case, we can simply evict the dentry (by zeroing it) and we are done.
-After that we consider if there are dentries left, if so we deallocate the block and remove it from the `inode->i_data` array.
+If there are no dentries left in the block, we can also deallocate it by removing it from the `inode->i_data` array.

 ![Last block last dentry](./figures/direcct_last_last.png)